YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 * Add an alarm **if the client has no alarm with the ID identical to the `token` field** of this directive.
 * Make a change on the alarm **if the client already has an alarm with the ID identical to the `token` field** of this directive.

-Report the result of executing the instruction to CIC using either one of the following events:
+Report the result of executing the instruction to CIC using either one of the following event messages:

 * [`Alerts.SetAlertSucceeded`](#SetAlertSucceeded) event: When the client has successfully added or changed or changed the specified alarm.
 * [`Alerts.SetAlertFailed`](#SetAlertFailed) event: When the client has failed to add or change the specified alarm.